Update! Title change and new chapter revision!

 “What are you staring at?
 I asked you something.”

-“I asked if you were walking to band after school.”
+“Yeah.
+Right.
+Your eyes were practically glued in that direction.
+Anyway, I asked if you were walking to band after school.”

-The whole period, I found myself having a hard time focusing, especially when the teacher called my name along with a few others to come to the front and look at a list of songs for the upcoming state competition.
-I felt like all eyes were on me and it was a feeling I dreaded.
-After quickly scanning the list, I checked whichever song hadn’t been chosen by anyone else and hurried to my backpack to gather my things for lunch as the bell rang.
-I was sure to let my gaze wander back to my blue-eyed beauty as he jumped off the risers and went to grab his own backpack that was situated not too far from mine.
+“Madeline…come down and pick your song,” she said, which in a freshman girl’s mind felt like she was screaming it through a megaphone while I was standing on the risers alone naked.
+It was mortifying as I walked each step with fear and dread.
+I felt like all eyes were on me and it was a feeling I hated.
+After scanning the list of songs, I checked whichever song hadn’t been chosen by anyone else and hurried to my backpack to gather my things for lunch as the bell rang.
+I was sure to let my gaze wander back to my blue-eyed beauty as he jumped off the risers and went to grab his own backpack that was placed not too far from mine.

 “Amy,” I said as she stood and tossed her bag on her back.

 Without wanting to attract notice, I turned my back to him and began walking to the door.